unilincoln/RDM/training/what.md

 1. May be produced by and for any subject (*i.e.* not just the 'hard sciences')

-2. Applies irrespective of collection method, form of research, or format (textual, numerical, multimedia, structured databases/XML, software code, proprietary software formats)
+2. Applies irrespective of collection method, form of research, or format (*e.g.* textual, numerical, multimedia, structured databases/XML, software code, proprietary software formats)

 ## Australian National Data Service guide